-Anna Faris' Response To Chris Pratt & Jennifer Lawrence's Friendship Was Insecurity, Star Says
+Anna Faris Reveals She Was "Insecure" Over Chris Pratt & Jennifer Lawrence's Friendship

 When Anna Faris and Chris Pratt publicly announced their divorce on Aug.
 6, it shocked and devastated fans.
 From the outside, the seemingly perfect pair's split came out of the blue.
 Since then, Anna Faris has released a book, Unqualified, which exposes a lot about the couple.
 Although the book was written before they announced their split — Pratt even wrote the foreword — Faris gets very in-depth about the good and bad moments of marriage.
 A hot button issue in any relationship can be jealousy (yes, even for celebs).
 Anna Faris' response to Chris Pratt's friendship with Jennifer Lawrence was actually based in insecurity, according to the actress.